norwegian-geotechnical-institute/kof-parser/README.md

 There are several combinations of how to set up a local development environment.

-We use Poetry for dependency management.
-See [Install poetry](https://python-poetry.org/docs/) if needed.
+We use uv for dependency management.
+See the uv docs if needed.

 Then, from the project root folder run:

-    poetry install
+    uv sync --dev

+This will create a virtual environment (by default in .venv) and install all dependencies including dev tools.

 # Build and Test

-Run in the project root folder:
+Run tests in the project root folder:

-    poetry run pytest
+    uv run pytest

 Build the package wheel:

-    poetry build
+    uv build

 # Contribute